The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Conclusions

 \section{Conclusions}

 In this paper we have studied the prediction for the equal-time bispectrum of dark matter at redshift $z=0$ at one loop in the EFTofLSS.
-Since the equal time matter bispectrum is IR-safe, we have contented ourselves with not performing the IR-resummation of~\cite{Senatore:2014via}, which leaves us with a small residual $\sim2\%$ oscillations that we will address in future work.
+Since the equal time matter bispectrum is IR-safe, we have contented ourselves with not performing the IR-resummation of~\cite{Senatore:2014via}, which leaves us with small residual $\sim2\%$ oscillations that we will address in future work.
 Our main interest here was to study the UV reach of the prediction of the EFTofLSS.
-At one loop, the power spectrum at $z=0$ agrees with numerical simulations at $1\%$ up to $k\simeq 0.3\hinvMpc$~\cite{Carrasco:2012cv} at one-loop and up to $k\simeq 0.6\hinvMpc$ at two loops~\cite{Carrasco:2013mua}, after the IR-resummation has been performed~\cite{Senatore:2014via}.
+At one loop, the power spectrum at $z=0$ agrees with numerical simulations at about percent level up to $k\simeq 0.3\hinvMpc$~\cite{Carrasco:2012cv} at one loop\footnote{ However, the reach of the one-loop prediction must always be specified along with the precision that is requested of the match between the prediction and nonlinear data. } and up to $k\simeq 0.6\hinvMpc$ at two loops~\cite{Carrasco:2013mua}, after the IR-resummation has been performed~\cite{Senatore:2014via}.
 This prediction requires us to fix a parameter, the so called speed of sound $c_s^2$, to account for the mistakes from the short distance physics that are accidentally included when doing perturbative calculations.
 When passing to the bispectrum, we have found that there is no need to include any additional parameter when performing the calculation at one loop.
-This is so because by the time the additional counterterms that could be inserted in the bispectrum calculation are computed, they contribute in a way that is not safely larger than the two-loop contribution that we do not compute.
+This is so because, at the relevant wavenumbers, the additional counterterms that could be inserted in the bispectrum calculation will contribute in a way that is not safely larger than the two-loop contribution that we do not compute.
 The only counterterm that we are justified to insert is the $c_s$ term that had already appeared in the power spectrum calculation and had been measured from that observable.
-For this reason, without any additional parameter to fit, we find that the prediction of the EFTofLSS for the equal-time bispectrum of dark matter at $z=0$ agrees very well with $N$-body simulations up to $k\simeq 0.3\hinvMpc$, given the accuracy of the measurements, which is of order a few percent at the highest $k$ of interest~\footnote{The error is dominated by the difference of the power spectrum used in the EFT calculation, where we used the realizations-averaged power spectrum, and the actual $\delta$'s simulated by the numerical code.}.
-This is a factor of 50\% better than SPT~\footnote{The improvement at one loop with respect to SPT is less strong than in the power spectrum.
-This might be due to the fact that the relative weight of the counterterms with respect to the loops is diminished as we increase the number of external legs.}.
-While the fit is very good on average up to $k\simeq 0.3\hinvMpc$, the fit performs somewhat worse on equilateral configurations, failing approximately at $k\simeq 0.23\hinvMpc$, in agreement with expectations that for a given maximum $k$, equilateral triangles are more nonlinear than for the other shapes.
+For this reason, without any additional parameter to fit, we find that the prediction of the EFTofLSS for the equal-time bispectrum of dark matter at $z=0$ agrees very well with $N$-body simulations up to $k\simeq 0.25\hinvMpc$, given the accuracy of the measurements, which is of order a few percent at the highest $k$ of interest~\footnote{ The error is dominated by the difference of the power spectrum used in the EFT calculation, where we used the realizations-averaged power spectrum, and the actual $\delta$'s simulated by the numerical code. }.
+This is a factor of 65\% better than SPT~\footnote{ The improvement at one loop with respect to SPT is less strong than in the power spectrum.
+This might be due to the fact that the relative weight of the counterterms with respect to the loops is diminished as we increase the number of external legs, or to the fact that the errors in the bispectrum measurement are larger at low wavenumbers where SPT fails. }.
+While the fit is very good on average up to $k\simeq 0.25\hinvMpc$, the fit performs somewhat worse on equilateral configurations, in agreement with expectations that for a given maximum $k$, equilateral triangles are more nonlinear than for the other shapes.
 We should also point out that the simulation we use has a $\sigma_8$ value which is about 10\% higher than the current preferred value for our cosmology, so it is expectable that the comparison with observations or simulations with lower $\sigma_8$ or at higher redshifts will show an even better agreement.
-Still, given the large number of triangular configurations, the average reach of validity of the fit is $k\simeq 0.3\hinvMpc$.
+Still, given the large number of triangular configurations, the average reach of validity of the fit is $k\simeq 0.25\hinvMpc$.